Bernard B. Brown: Composer

 In 1933, animation producer Leon Schlesinger set up his new animation studio: Leon Schlesinger Productions.
 The company would later be known as Warner Bros.
 Cartoons.
 Schlesinger had to hire new staff for his studio.
 According to animation historian Michael Barrier, Schlesinger "knew almost nothing about making cartoons" and took help wherever he could find it.
 Among his new employees was Bernard Brown, who was in charge of recording sound and scores for the studio's films.
 According to a later interview with Brown, he worked on animated short films in addition to his regular work.
-This "regular work" was recording film scores for the feature films of the Warner Bros. studio.
+This "regular work" was recording film scores for the feature films of Warner Bros.
+Pictures.
 Brown would reportedly spend many hours working on the score of a big production, and then return to work on the score of a cartoon.

 Barrier credits Brown with having the useful ability to approach people in power ("big shots") with the right mixture of deference and ease.
 This made these people more comfortable with turning to him for help, even beyond the scope of his nominal expertise.
 Studio associate Bob Clampett described Brown as having the ability to ooze in any hole that needed filling.
 Brown was supposedly responsible for Schlesinger hiring two of his friends, animator Tom Palmer and songwriter Norman Spencer.

 Tom Palmer was briefly the main director of the studio, but left after completing only two films.
 His replacement Earl Duvall left after completing only five films.
 Schlesinger was in need of new directors, and even Brown received credits for directing two Merrie Melodies shorts.
 According to Barrier, Brown was "no artist" and had no previous experience directing or animating films.
 The films in question were Pettin' in the Park (1934) and Those Were Wonderful Days (1934).

 Bernard Brown and Norman Spencer were responsible for the sound effects and the music of most animated films of the Schlesinger studio for a few years.
 Brown eventually left, in order to start a new job as head of the sound department at Universal Studios.
 He was replaced in his responsibilities as sound editor by Treg Brown.